Threatin: 2018: Tour incidents

-In November 2018, Threatin embarked on a United Kingdom tour, but the shows had sparse audiences, with venues claiming they've been told that hundreds of tickets had been purchased.
+In November 2018, Threatin embarked on a United Kingdom tour, but the shows had sparse audiences; venues claimed they had been told that hundreds of tickets were purchased, but very few people actually attended.
 The Camden Underworld in London had been told that 291 advance tickets had been sold, but only three people attended; similarly, 180 tickets had supposedly been sold for the Exchange in Bristol but the band played to an "empty room".

-MetalSucks identified Threatin as Eames and identified fake record labels, booking companies, and management companies were registered to the same GoDaddy account, as well as 38,000 of the band's Facebook likes that had been purchased.
+MetalSucks identified Threatin as Eames and identified fake record labels, fake booking companies, and fake management companies that were all registered to the same GoDaddy account; they also discovered that the band had purchased 38,000 of the Facebook likes it claimed to have received from fans.
 Threatin's backing guitarist Joe Prunera and drummer Dane Davis left the band midway through the tour.

 Threatin claimed the incident was an elaborate hoax he had orchestrated, but his brother publicly disavowed the statement.
-Threatin claimed to have sent emails to reporters on the first day of the tour to build the controversy.
-This claim was later proven false by the BBC, who found the emails in question were sent after the failure of the tour.
+Threatin claimed to have sent emails to reporters on the first day of the tour to build controversy, but his claim was later proven false by the BBC, who found that the emails in question were sent after the tour had already failed.

-In May 2019 it was revealed that Joe Prunera, Dane Davis, and Davis's mother Debra had all sued Eames and his business partner for costs accrued during the UK tour.
+In May 2019, it was revealed that Joe Prunera, Dane Davis, and Davis's mother Debra had all sued Eames and his business partner for costs accrued during the UK tour.
 Neither defendant attended the hearings, as Prunera was awarded $10,000 plus $250 in court fees, Dane Davis was awarded $3,975.29, and Debra Davis was awarded $4,035.66.
 Notices sent to Eames regarding the judgement were returned to the court, and the court had reportedly been unable to contact him.